It’s easy to jump straight to negative assumptions with this one.

 1. Listening can help you deal with difficult customers

-One of the most effective strategies for working with difficult clients is to listen to them.
+One of the most effective strategies for working with difficult clients is, simply, to listen.

 This can be a challenge, especially if they are being rude.
-But there’s no question that listening is an effective way to quickly get to the root cause of their problem.
+But there’s no question that listening is an effective way to get to the root of their problem fast.

-Only by listening and getting the full picture can you help.
+Only by listening can you get the full picture to help.

-It may be that one hefty payment is more than they can afford.
-Instead, the customer could pay you via monthly instalments.
-This guarantees that the fix can go ahead without crippling their bank account.
-And, you still get the guarantee of being paid so the work can get started on time.
+While one hefty payment is more than they can afford, instead, it turns out the customer could pay via monthly instalments.
+This guarantees the fix can go ahead without crippling their savings and, you still get paid so the work can get started.
 Everyone is happy!

-Rather than dismissing the change in their circumstances as “too difficult” or “too inconvenient” to deal with, a new solution can be found.
+Rather than dismissing the change in circumstance as “too difficult” or “inconvenient”, a new solution can be found.
 In this case, access to finance.

 This might also end up being a solution you find works for other customers, too.

-For the example above, if sourcing finance is a viable option, it might be that the strategy ends up becoming a part of your business model.
-This can positively affect how you approach working with other customers down the line!
+For the example above, if sourcing finance is a viable option, it might be that a finance strategy becomes a part of your business model.
+This can positively affect how you approach working with other customers down the line.

-At any rate, by listening to their individual experiences, your business can react accordingly, discover new strategies, and more easily avoid working with difficult clients and tricky situations as a result.
+At any rate, by listening to individual experiences, your business can react accordingly.
+You may discover new strategies, and more easily avoid working with difficult clients as a result.

 2. Give your staff the tools they need to work efficiently